-We invite all Members to create an exhibition panel measuring 30cm x 30cm.
+We invite all Members to create a 30cm square exhibition panel in response to the theme Inspired by William Morris.
 Your panel can be made with traditional stained glass techniques or with contemporary and experimental methods.
 We look forward to seeing your work, whether you are a professional, an enthusiast or a novice.
 If you are not already a Member you can join here to enter.

-All work should be new and made in response to the theme Inspired by William Morris, interpreted in any way you choose.
-We are hoping for a wide range of work that reflects his varied creative, social and intellectual achievements.
-You can watch a free webinar that launched the project here.
 Stained glass is an art form that takes time and thought to create.
 By studying the past we can look at the craft afresh and communicate it to a modern audience.
 We would like this exhibition to help inspire a new generation of people to work with stained glass and commission it for public buildings and homes as William Morris succeed in doing.

 Entry to the online exhibition is free and work can be added until December 2025.
 You can submit up to three panels for the online exhibition by sending a high-resolution image to portfolio@bsmgp.org.uk.
 You must include your name, title, medium/techniques and up to 60 words about your piece.